-Sunderland CARE Academy, a collaboration of partners from health, social care, education and the voluntary sector, is launching a new research project, PROACT, to identify and reduce the amount of pressure ulcers (bed sores) in the community on World Stop the Pressure Day, November 16.
+Sunderland CARE Academy, a collaboration of partners from health, social care, education and the voluntary sector, is supporting an important project, PROACT, to identify and reduce the amount of pressure ulcers (bed sores) in our community.

 Pressure ulcers, which are often preventable, cost the NHS up to £4billion a year* and can cause long term pain and distress for patients.

 It is estimated that just under half a million people in the UK will develop at least one pressure ulcer, in any given year, if they don’t know how to prevent them.

 PROACT aims to identify gaps in care across health and social care settings, and provide staff with the skills to make sure we prevent people suffering unnecessarily.

 Pressure ulcers can be life threatening and have a devastating impact on patients and their families but they are preventable.
 We want to raise awareness of how to prevent pressure ulcers with the public, carers and healthcare professionals who work in health and social care settings.

 Ahead of the PROACT launch health professionals gathered to pledge their commitment to sign up to the React to Red campaign to help prevent pressure ulcers.
 Landmarks across Sunderland and South Tyneside have been lit up red to highlight the campaign, which will see a series of awareness and educational meetings and events held across the two boroughs.

 A separate arm of educational sessions will be held with healthcare professionals working in care homes.

 We launched the campaign on World Stop the Pressure Day, 16 November, but this is an issue all year round.